 The paper is organized as follows.
 Section 2 sets the stage by reviewing the literature on environmental pricing of roads.
 Section 3 describes the basic elements of the simulator and the stylized urban area to which it is applied.
-Section 4 summarizes the equilibria for various cordon tolling schemes and their aggregate effects on traveler utility and air pollution health costs.
-Section 5 examines at a more disaggregated level the effects of the tolls on traffic flows, trip distances, trip durations, departure times, and individual welfare gains and losses.
+Section 4 summarizes the effects of the various cordon tolling schemes on aggregate traveler utility and air pollution health costs.
+Section 5 examines at a more disaggregated level the effects of the tolls on individual welfare gains and losses.
 It also examines the tradeoffs between total welfare, toll revenues, and pollution costs.
 Section 6 summarizes the results, and identifies possible extensions.